Pylons/pyramid/docs/narr/urldispatch.rst

 - ``/abc/:foo`` will not match.

 - ``/:foo/`` will match.

-.. warning:: The must-be-one-character-to-match-segment-marker rule is new in version 1.3.
-It is untrue for older releases, but this was due to a bug.

 Note that values representing path segments matched with a ``:segment`` match will be url-unquoted and decoded from UTF-8 into